Have you been able to get a second chance checking account at First Merit Bank?

 If First Merit Bank at 7021 Harvard Ave does not have Second Chance Checking, you can try checking out other banks in Cleveland.

-Getting your own bank account straight into the negative and subsequently not paying it back is nothing somebody should have to go through.
-Having increasing fees from NSF fees, it might be tough to pay the money back.
+Having your checking account straight into the negative and subsequently not paying it back is nothing a person should have to experience.
+Having increasing fees from Non Sufficient Funds fees, it could be hard to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When you have monetary troubles with some other banks, they put your name on a list called chexsystems.
+When you have got personal issues with other banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You will get a second chance checking account, and sometimes banks will just take off a couple abilities to help ensure your account doesn't get into the negative once again.
-Once you get a new start with a checking account, make certain you watch it very closely.
+You will get a second chance checking account, and sometimes the banks will just take off a couple capabilities to help ensure your bank account doesn't go into the negative once again.
+Whenever you get a fresh start with a checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the person ultimately cashed your check so you now have 4 charges that put your account in the negative.
-That is 4 NSF service fees.
-So together with your second chance bank account, you have to be sure to retain an eagle eye on all charges.
-Not only will you build faith with the new bank, but you will get better at managing your finances.
+The next thing you know, the person eventually cashed the check and you will have 4 fees that put your accounts in the negative.
+That could be 4 NSF fees.
+So together with your second chance bank account, you should ensure you retain an eagle eye on all expenditures.
+Not only will you create trust with the new bank, but you will get better at managing your finances.